-Each candidate is observed formally a minimum of seven (7) or eight (8) separate times.
-The University recommends that the Supervisor and Cooperating teacher observe the first lesson together to calibrate their scoring of the student teacher's performance.
+Each candidate is observed formally a minimum of four (4) separate times.
+The University recommends that the Supervisor and Cooperating teacher observe the lessons together to calibrate their scoring of the student teacher's performance.
 Both the University Supervisor and the Cooperating Teacher submit separate observation reports using the LiveText database, so the student teacher will receive four (4) ratings by the cooperating teacher, and four (4) ratings by the university supervisor.
-The remaining observations must be scheduled so that the supervisor and cooperating teacher each do one additional observation for a total of two (2) observations in each half of the semester.
-The candidate is, therefore, responsible for developing a minimum of seven (7) formal lesson plans and seven (7) post-observation reflections - but must post their initial lesson plans and post-observation reflections for the supervisors.
-Therefore, within the semester, the student will post four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the cooperating teacher.
+Observations must be scheduled so that the supervisor and cooperating teacher each do one additional observation for a total of two (2) observations in each half of the semester.
+The candidate is, therefore, responsible for developing a minimum of four (4) formal lesson plans and four (4) post-observation reflections - but must post their initial lesson plans and post-observation reflections to both supervisors.
+Therefore, within the semester, the student will post four (4) lesson plans and reflections for the supervisor and four (4) lesson plans and reflections for the cooperating teacher.